-- Have an overall weighted average mark of 70 or more.
+- Have an overall weighted average mark of 70 or more. - 3.5 Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Masters, then the award of either a Postgraduate Diploma or a Postgraduate Certificate will be considered.
+Students can be considered for the award of a Distinction and Merit for an exit award.

-- 3.4 Where a student is either unable to complete their studies or does not achieve the required credits 'to be awarded a Masters, then the award of either a Postgraduate Diploma or a Postgraduate Certificate will be considered.
-Students can be considered for the award of a Distinction and Merit for an exit award. - 3.5 Dissertation or equivalent credits cannot be used to obtain a Postgraduate Certificate. - 3.6 Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Certificate or PG Diploma.
+Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Certificate or PG Diploma.